jacarma/olsocial/README.md

 # Popups

-In the demo.html file I used my quick and dirty popup manager (SmartPopup.js) to display info balloons, using templates but I hardly recommend you to use the enhaced and brand new [OL-FeaturePopups](https://github.com/jorix/OL-FeaturePopups) control.
+In the demo.html file I used my quick and dirty popup manager (SmartPopup.js) to display info balloons, using templates but I stringly recommend you to use the enhaced and brand new [OL-FeaturePopups](https://github.com/jorix/OL-FeaturePopups) control.